Rookout/docs/docs/rooks-setup.md

 ## Test connectivity

-To make sure the Rook was correctly installed and can reach the Rookout Service, run the following command:
+To make sure the SDK was properly installed and test your configuration (environment variables only), run the following command:
 ```bash
 $ ./node_modules/.bin/rookout_check
 ```